 When an infant or child feels a secure attachment, they explore freely, knowing they have a safe base to come back to whenever they feel insecure.
 Then, they share their discoveries with their caregiver.
 When an adult feels a romantic attachment to someone, they want to share their discoveries, too.
 The only difference is the kind of discoveries they share.

 What Are The Differences Between Infant Attachment And Adult Attachment?

-If there were no differences between childhood and adult attachment, researchers' work would be done.
+Researchers ' work would be done if there were no differences between childhood and attachment types as adults.
 There wouldn't have been much need to separate the two.
-Yet, researchers did find differences, though, not only in the reasons for attachment but also like the attachments themselves.
+Yet, researchers did find differences, though, not only in the reasons for attachment but also in the attachments themselves.

 Obviously, an infant needs a caregiver to survive.
 Adults usually don't have such an urgent need to develop an attachment for someone.
 Most can survive without close attachments.
 Certainly, a partner can help you pay the rent or get food to eat.
 The truth is, though, you can probably survive on your own.
 Yet, adults still form attachments with other adults.
 Perhaps one reason for that is that adult attachments can also serve biological functions, such as arousal and reproduction.

 The Choice Factor

 As an infant, you have no choice of who your caregiver will be.
 Whoever steps in to meet your need is someone you'll form a close attachment to, whether it's a healthy or unhealthy attachment.
 Almost all adults have a vast pool of candidates for attachment.

 You don't have to form an attachment to any particular person if you choose not to do so.
 You can always opt to break an attachment and choose a different one.
 That's difficult for an adult or an infant.
 The difference is that adults can do it by choice.
 Infants can't.